Mental Health Support and Strategies for children and adults with SEND.

 - Phased transition

-- Visual supports will be needed for teaching new rules and routines.
+- Visual support will be needed for teaching new rules and routines

 - An initial emphasis on play and practical learning